Combined Building and Pest Inspection

 This is our recommended Inspection for checking of defects following renovations or home repairs or as building completion reports.For anyone buying a pre-existing house from a vendor – we highly recommend a Combined Building and Pest Inspection.
 Sometimes referred to as a ‘standard property report’, a pre–purchase property inspection report is a written account of the condition of a property.
 It will tell you about any significant building defects or problems such as rising damp, movement in the walls (cracking), safety hazards or a faulty roof to name a few.
 It is usually carried out before you exchange sale contracts so you can identify any problems with the property which, if left unchecked, could prove costly to repair.

-Timber Pest Inspection and Report
+Timber Pest Inspection and Report in Sydney

 A$